 Our parish campus, like many of our homes, requires periodic repairs, renovations, and improvements, so that it may continue to serve the needs of our parishioners and our community.
-We are now faced with the challenge of meeting the needs of our parish campus, which require replacement projects in the near future.
+We are continuously meeting the needs of our parish campus, which always require replacement projects.

-Thank you in advance for your prayers and participation in our parish's capital campaign.
+Thank you for your prayers and participation in our parish's capital campaign.

 Q. Will the option to donate via online through credit card or automatic debit be available?